Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 Ray Tracing vs. Rasterization

-In rasterized games — everything from Elden Ring to Counter-Strike 2 — the RX 9070 XT competes directly with the RTX 5070 Ti.
-The gap widens in ray-traced workloads: Black Myth: Wukong with full RT at 4K puts the RTX 5070 Ti at 52 FPS against the 9070 XT’s 29 FPS, a 78% difference.
-If ray tracing is central to your gaming, lean toward NVIDIA.
+In rasterized titles — Elden Ring to Counter-Strike 2 to Starfield — the RX 9070 XT competes directly with the RTX 5070 Ti.
+The gap widens sharply in ray-traced workloads: Black Myth: Wukong at full RT and 4K puts the RTX 5070 Ti at approximately 52 FPS versus the 9070 XT’s 29 FPS.
+If heavy ray tracing is central to your gaming, NVIDIA is the clear choice.

 Frame Generation: DLSS 4 vs. FSR 4

 All RTX 50-series cards support DLSS 4 Multi-Frame Generation, which can generate up to 3 additional frames per rendered frame.
-AMD’s FSR 4 brings AI-enhanced upscaling to RDNA 4 hardware but does not include an equivalent to Multi-Frame Generation as of early 2026.
-This matters most in RT-heavy games where native framerates are low.
+AMD’s FSR 4 brings AI-enhanced upscaling to RDNA 4 hardware but lacks an equivalent to Multi-Frame Generation as of April 2026.
+This matters most in RT-heavy games where native framerates are low enough to need a multiplier to reach playable territory.

 Detailed Reviews